 The Rick Riolo Undergraduate Research Prize

-The Rick Riolo Undergraduate Research Prize is awarded for an outstanding research project in the field of complex systems in the amount of $1000.
+The Rick Riolo Undergraduate Research Prize is awarded for two outstanding research projects in the field of complex systems.
+First prize is $1000 and second prize is awarded $500.
 All current UM undergraduates are eligible and can self nominate [with faculty sponsor signature] or be nominated by any member of the CSCS community.
 The project can be a senior thesis, a research paper, a conference paper or poster, a class project, a UROP project, an empirical analysis, or the development of a computational or mathematical model.

 The breadth of criteria aligns with the intellectual openness of Rick Riolo.
 An expert in evolutionary modeling and genetic programming, Rick authored more than 80 papers in a variety of fields using a range of computational and analytic techniques.